 This is a video of lesson 1 dialogue 1.
 You can use it to practice listening comprehension and speaking.

 This is the unit test and answer sheet for lesson 1 and 2.
 Do the test yourself and then check my answer sheet placed immediately after the test on a new page.

-I am an award-winning professor of Chinese.
+I am an award-winning professor of Chinese, director of "Hong Zeng's Chinese Language and Culture".
 I have taught Mandarin Chinese at all levels in prestigious American colleges altogether for 16 years.
 I have taught nine years as a tenure-track professor of Chinese at Carleton College, ranked No. 1 in undergraduate teaching in all liberal arts colleges in America, and have directed the Chinese program for two years at Hamline University (the first university in Minnesota).
 In both my second year coming to Carleton and Hamline, I more than doubled their Beginning Chinese Class enrollment.
 I have also taught at University of North Carolina, Chapel Hill.
 I have two PhDs, one in Chinese and comparative literature from UNC, Chapel Hill, the other in second language education, literary translation and English literature from Beijing Foreign Studies University.
 I have published five books in America (including two from Macmillan) on Chinese and comparative literature, film study, language study and language philosophy that are well-endorsed by world-renowned experts and book review journals in my field.
 I have earned 30000 dollars large grant from Asian Network in Chinese study.